 My baby is turning one — should I bring a smash cake?

-Cakes are usually a fun addition to a first birthday session.
+You absolutely can!
+Cakes are usually a fun addition to a first birthday session and can grab a child’s attention at the end of the session as it’s starting to fade.
 But sometimes they do not go as planned.
 Most of the babies I have in my studio do not “dive into” their cake as it might appear.
 Many are helped along by the parents.
 If your child HATES getting messy, a cake might not be the best option for their session.
 And I strongly suggest, if they’ve never had sweets before, to give them a practice round before coming in for their session (a few bites of ice cream or a cupcake).
 See how they react and that might help you decide if you want to bring one to their session.
 Some other alternative options I’ve seen are: spaghetti, pancake or watermelon smashes if you’d prefer to avoid cake/sweets.

 I hope some of these tips for milestone sessions helped you!
 Don’t hesitate to ask if you have any other questions.